89th Sustainment Brigade (SB) held a change of command ceremony at the Belton Army Reserve Facility

+BELTON, Mo.–89th Sustainment Brigade (SB) held a change of command ceremony at the Belton Army Reserve Facility on May 07, 2023.

-Command Sgt.
-Maj.
-Darrin Campbell passes the unit flag to Col. Jeremy Baran for relinquishment of command to Col. Jodi Morang.
+During the ceremony, Col. Jeremy Baran relinquished the command to Col. Jodi Morang.
 The time-honored ceremony marked the end to Baron’s leadership and guidance of the command that was headed since June 2021.

-(U.S. Army photo by Captain Candace Hoffman)
+A change of command is a military tradition that represents a transfer of authority and responsibility for a command.
+The history, tradition, and accomplishments of the command are exemplified in the unit’s colors.
+The passing of colors from the outgoing commander to the incoming commander establishes trust and signifies allegiance to the Soldiers and community that the unit is never without official leadership.

+Baran has been a steadfast/thriving commander that leaves obvious signs the organization and soldiers thrived under his leadership.

 |Date Taken: